 Secondary bacterial infection of dyshidrotic eczema vesicles or bullae can result in cellulitis, lymphangitis, and septicemia (rare).
 Dystrophic nail changes may develop, with the occurrence of transverse ridging, thickening, discoloration, and pitting.
 Dyshidrotic eczema has no associated mortality, although some severe cases can become debilitating.
 (See Clinical.)
 A 2015 study determined that dyshidrosis is a risk factor in the development of herpes zoster.
 Because of the strong association between the two conditions, the authors have suggested that patients should be warned about the risk.

 Dyshidrotic eczema follows a chronic, intermittent course, with fewer episodes occurring after middle age.
 Some mildly affected patients experience spontaneous resolution within 2-3 weeks.
-(See Epidemiology, Treatment, and Medication.)
+(See Treatment and Medication.)

 Instruct dyshidrotic eczema patients to avoid contact with certain allergens or irritants (eg, nickel), to follow a hand care routine that avoids irritants, and to use emollients regularly.
 In addition, inform individuals with this disorder about the difficulty of achieving successful treatment.
 For patient education information, see the Skin Conditions and Beauty Center, as well as Eczema (Atopic Dermatitis).
 (See Treatment and Medication.)